microsoft/evodiff/EvoDiff_modelcard.md

 * [DISOPRED3](https://github.com/psipred/disopred)
 * [DR-BERT](https://github.com/maslov-group/DR-BERT)

-Please follow the setup instructions outlined by the authors of those tools.
+We refer to the setup instructions outlined by the authors of those tools.

 ## Training Details